Accelerating Spectral Clustering on Quantum and Analog Platforms: Analog matrix computing (AMC) circuits

 Conventional computers have significantly improved in speed and efficiency over the past decades, as captured by Moore's law, stating that the number of transistors in an integrated circuit doubles about every two years\cite{moore}.
 However, the industry is approaching a limit where it is increasingly difficult to continue with appreciable reductions in the size of transistors~\cite{moore_quantum}.
 Additionally, due to the high computational complexity of matrix-vector multiplication required for the training and inference of artificial intelligence models on digital platforms, there is an urgent need to develop alternative computing devices with more attractive scaling properties for these computations.
 Due to the inherent architectural parallelism for matrix operations, analog matrix computing (AMC) circuits based on crosspoint resistive memory arrays or photonics provide a desirable alternative \cite{sun2022invited}.
+We note that, historically, analog computers have been used extensively during the Apollo space program to simulate the trajectory of spacecraft.
+They fell out of vogue during the digital revolution, but have recently been becoming increasingly popular for a wide variety of applications.

 For example, the multiplication between an $M\times N$ matrix and an $N\times 1$ vector, has the computational complexity of $\mathcal{O}(MN)$ on digital computers and $\mathcal{O}(1)$ on AMC circuits~\cite{sun2022invited} or photonic devices~\cite{xu2022high}.
 Figure \ref{fig:amc} shows the schematic of a prototypical AMC circuit for computing the matrix-vector multiplication (MVM) between a matrix $\mathbf{A}$ and a vector $\mathbf{x}$.
 The conductance in the circuits captures the entries of $\mathbf{A}$, and the applied voltages encode the values of $\mathbf{x}$.
 The output currents provide the result of $\mathbf{y}=\mathbf{Ax}$, due to Ohm's law \cite{ohm}.
 Since conductance can only take positive values, matrices with negative entries can be split as $\mathbf{A}=\mathbf{A}_+-\mathbf{A}_-$, where $\mathbf{A}_+$ is $\mathbf{A}_-$ are both positive.
 The results are then calculated as $\mathbf{A}\mathbf{x}=\mathbf{A}_+\mathbf{x}-\mathbf{A}_-\mathbf{x}$.
 Unlike digital computers, analog computers compute the MVM results for all entries in parallel after the setting of conductances and application of voltages.
 To quantify the error and computational time of MVM on analog computers, we prove the following theorem using circuit dynamics.